mbta/mobile_app/README.md

 ### Prerequisites

-Run this homebrew install command before installing the rest of the tools  `brew install readline libyaml`
+Run this homebrew install command before installing the rest of the tools  `brew install readline libyaml`.

 Install the tools specified in `.tool-versions`.
 You can use [asdf](https://asdf-vm.com/) to help manage the required versions.